ahmed19897/C-How-To-Program-Ninth-Edition/README.md

 # C++ How-To-Program-Ninth-Edition
-solved examples from the C++ How to program Ninth Edition Book by Paul &amp; Harvey Deitel
+During my self study for C++ I studied from the C++ How to program Ninth Edition Book by Paul and Harvey Deitel.
+Here is all the problems I solved from the Book.